ramnezer/copyfail-hotfix/README.md

 Use this script at your own risk.

-This project is provided for defensive mitigation purposes only.
+This script is provided for defensive mitigation purposes only.
 It is intended to help system owners reduce exposure until an official fixed kernel is installed and booted.